 Bacterial endotoxins are lipopolysaccharides (LPS), components of Gram-negative bacterial cell walls known to cause fevers and disease when injected into the bloodstream.
 Bacterial endotoxins are heat stable and toxicity is not dependent on the presence of the bacterial cell.

 Since many therapeutics are made in bacteria, endotoxin testing is employed to ensure a therapeutic product is endotoxin-free.
 BioReliance tests for endotoxin in several areas of drug manufacturing and production including:

 BioReliance research professionals have performed thousands of endotoxin testing assays for clients in Biopharma.
 We can provide a fast turnaround time and the highest quality testing to produce therapeutics that are bacterial endotoxin-free and safe for use in humans.

-To see our endotoxin testing assays, use the search tool to the right or click here.
+To see our endotoxin testing assays, use the search tool above.

 How is endotoxin testing performed (the LAL test)?

 The most common approach to endotoxin testing is the limulous amoebocyte lysate test (LAL test).
 This assay is based in the biology of the horseshoe crab (Limulous).
 These animals produce LAL enzymes in blood cells (amoebocytes) to bind and inactivate endotoxin from invading bacteria.

 LAL serves as a primitive immune system.
 Inactivation of endotoxin also forms a clot, which can further protect the horseshoe crab from infection.
 The LAL test exploits the action of this enzyme, by adding LAL reagent to the tested product, and assaying for clot formation.